SverdoSverdo/VGS_karakterulempe/README.md

 # FILE INFORMATION
-Contains code used for the report " "
+Contains code used for the report "Karakterulempen ved å velge realfag: I hvilken grad veier realfagspoengene opp for den?" commissioned by the Norwegian Ministry of Education and Research

 The scripts are numbered in the order they should be run.
 Each one sources